Resources

 IMPORTANT SAFETY INFORMATION

-Do not take SYLVANT if you have had a severe allergic reaction to siltuximab or any of the ingredients in SYLVANT.
-See the Patient Information for SYLVANT for a complete list of ingredients.
+Do not receive SYLVANT if you have had a severe allergic reaction to siltuximab or any of the ingredients in SYLVANT.
+See the Patient Information leaflet for SYLVANT for a complete list of ingredients.

 These are not all the possible side effects of SYLVANT.
-Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+Call your HCP for medical advice about side effects.
+You are encouraged to report side effects of prescription drugs to the FDA.
+Call 1-800-FDA-1088 or visit www.fda.gov/medwatch.